 Table of Contents

-Dissociative fugue is an acute episode of severe and overt dissociative amnesia that is characterized by sudden memory loss with the leaving of one’s surroundings and unexpected travel away from one’s home or place of work.
-The episode is usually acute and is characterized by temporary autobiographical memory loss and the inability to recall essential information, such as identity.
+Dissociative fugue is a form of severe and overt dissociative amnesia that involves sudden memory loss accompanied by unexpected travel away from one’s home or place of work.
+The episode, which is usually acute, includes temporary autobiographical memory loss and the inability to recall essential information, such as identity.
 Patients may wander long distances, even thousands of miles, during a fugue.
-The duration of fugue may be a couple of days to several weeks or months.
+The duration of the fugue may be a couple of days to several weeks or months.
 When patients recover their pre-dissociative state, they can’t remember the events that happened during the fugue.

 Epidemiology of Dissociative Fugue